-4. Support Council taking a strong and consistent approach to enforcement of breaches of environmental regulations, a) by taking legal action against illegal clearing of natural bushland yes b) by initiating the establishment of a specialist environmental enforcement unit of suitably trained staff.
-5. Support the development and implementation of a Council Land Encroachment Policy to address degradation of bushland reserves caused by the use of this land by neighbouring private landholders. yes (Currently there are issues of residents degrading Council bushland reserves adjacent to their properties by using the land to park vehicles, stockpile materials, locate trampolines, dispose of garden waste, or mowing etc.)
+4. Support Council taking a strong and consistent approach to enforcement of breaches of environmental regulations, a) by taking legal action against illegal clearing of natural bushland Yes b) by initiating the establishment of a specialist environmental enforcement unit of suitably trained staff.
+No 5.
+Support the development and implementation of a Council Land Encroachment Policy to address degradation of bushland reserves caused by the use of this land by neighbouring private landholders.
+Yes